buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 What is a buildspec?
 ---------------------

-In buildtest, we refer to **buildspec** as a YAML file that defines your test that buildtest will parse using the provided schemas and build a shell script from the buildspec file.
-Every buildspec is validated with a global schema which you can find more if you click :ref:`here <global_schema>`.
+A **buildspec** is a YAML file that defines your test in buildtest which is validated by schema followed by building a shell script and running the generated test.
+Buildtest will parse the buildspec with the :ref:`global schema file <global_schema>`_ which defines the top-level structure of buildspec file.

 .. _buildspec_example: